Most current, detailed COVID-19 information maintained by University Housing.

 How will University Housing and Private Certified Housing facilities protect residents?

 The health and safety of our residents is our top priority.
-This fall, University Housing will implement the following safety guidelines and procedures in all of our residence halls, apartment communities and dining locations.
+University Housing has implemented the following safety guidelines and procedures in all of our residence halls, apartment communities and dining locations.

 This information is subject to change to remain in accordance with the the CDC.